xxwilliam/assignment-1/README.md

  <h3>Personality test report.</h3>

  <p>I agree with the test resualts in that, i do like to work alone sometimes but i can work with others, if they need me.
-I don't try and read to much into these kind of test resualts.</p>
+I don't try and read to much into these kind of test resualts.

+<h3> references:</h3>
+number of registered cars in australia link
+Number of registered vehicles Australia 1990-2020 Published by Christopher Hughes
+, Jul 13, 2021.

+vehicle thefts in australia
+Pallavi Singhal is a data journalist at The Sydney Morning HeraldConnect via Twitter or email.
+Laura Chung
+Laura Chung is a crime reporter for The Sydney Morning Herald.Connect via Twitter or email.

+Rasberry Pi model B
+"Eben Upton talks Raspberry Pi 3".
+The MagPi Magazine.
+29 February 2016.</p>

 </body>
 </html>